WLBR: History

 WLBR's studio shares the same building with sister station, 100.1 WFVY, along Pennsylvania Route 72 in Ebenezer, two miles northwest of Lebanon.
 The building has been the home of the station since the 1950s.
 WLBR's transmitter and four towers stand behind the studios.

-After more than 70 years of family ownership, Lebanon Broadcasting president Robert Etter announced on August 23, 2019, that he was selling WLBR and WQIC to Holidaysburg-based Forever Media for $1.225 million.
+After more than 70 years of family ownership, Lebanon Broadcasting president Robert Etter announced on August 23, 2019, that he was selling WLBR and WQIC to Hollidaysburg-based Forever Media for $1.225 million.
 The transaction was finalized on December 31, 2019.